csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 > While your plugin shitshow's a goddamn liability
 >
 > Need to translate your content?
 Je parle français
-> I've been WCAG compliant since '09 by the way.
+> And I'm WCAG compliant since '09 by the way.
 > My control panel's confusing?
 Sure, if you're coming from Wix.
 > Doesn't take much brain power when you're just posting pics.
 >